 Position Overview: The Career Advisor for Health Sciences is a member of the O’Brien Center for Career Development’s professional staff.
 S/he is responsible for establishing and nurturing long-term relationships with Health Sciences undergraduate and graduate students beginning in their first semester on campus.
 The Advisor will support students’ career development through comprehensive career advising including assessment of unique skills, values, and interests; exploration of life choices and career paths; matching students with best fit internships, in collaboration with the Experiential Education Program Manager; and guiding students through full-time job searches.
-The Advisor will primarily work one-on-one with students through advising appointments, but may also spend time in the classroom teaching our professional development course and collaborating on team programs.
-S/he will work closely with faculty, the Experiential Education Program Manager, Academic Program Manager, the Employer Relations team, and serve as a conduit for the flow of communication to identify student needs and communicate opportunities.
-The Career Advisor reports directly to the Assistant Vice President & Executive Director, O’Brien Center for Career Development.
+The Advisor will primarily work one-on-one with students through advising appointments, but may also spend time collaborating on team programs.
+S/he will work closely with faculty, the Experiential Education Program Manager, Academic Program Manager, the Corporate and Employer Engagement teams, and serve as a conduit for the flow of communication to identify student needs and communicate opportunities.
+The Career Advisor reports directly to the Assistant Director of Career Advising, O’Brien Center for Career Development.

-- Advise students with self-exploration (administering assessments of values, interests, personality, skills, and strengths), career exploration and discernment, and guiding students through the results
+- Advising students with self-exploration (administering assessments of values, interests, personality, skills, and strengths), career exploration and discernment, and guiding students through the results

-- Assist students in creating personalized Career Action Plans
+- Helping students create their personalized Career Action Plan

-- Advise and help prepare students who are applying to graduate/professional schools and/or service opportunities
+- Advising and helping prepare students who are applying to graduate/professional schools and/or service opportunities

 - General announcements of upcoming events and career development services offered by The O’Brien Center

 - First Year Experience program sessions and corresponding small group sessions

 - Assisting with professional development portion of HSC4850: Health Sciences Internship